thauvette/strength-tracker/README.md

 TODO: free workouts + allow free form sets at the end of wendler workout

+TODO: clean up useDB, that got out of hand 😬

 TODO: icons and styles.

 TODO: share function